smarr/are-we-fast-yet/README.md

 # one guard, as in the version without the metaobject protocol
 +477: guard_not_invalidated(descr=<Guard0x7f4765b66950>) [i30, i0, p4, p3]

-# here we see that the metaobject protocol is executed, first, a method
+# here we see that the metaobject protocol is executed
-# execution request is processed, but does not leave any residual code behind
+# first, a method execution request is processed, but does not
+# leave any residual code in the trace
 debug_merge_point(2, 2, 'Domain>>#requestExecutionOf:with:on:lookup:')

 # now we enter the method, as in the normal execution